owowed/dino.owowed.moe/README.md

 An attempt to recreate Wallpaper Engine/Chrome Dino Runner in Godot 4, exported in HTML/WebAssembly.

+A full working game is available on [dino.owowed.moe](https://dino.owowed.moe/).

 ## License

 This project is licensed under GNU AGPL-3 License.
 [A copy of its license is available here.](https://github.com/owowed/dino.owowed.moe/blob/main/LICENSE.AGPL3)